jaysalpatel/quote-of-the-day/README.md

 6. Microservices
     -

+    When building the docker image for the lamp stack, I encountered an error returning command '/bin/sh -c yum update -y' returned a non-zero-code: 127
+    This is a path related issue and profile.
+When you use sh -c or bash -c the profile files are not loaded.
+But when you use bash -lc it means load the profile and also execute the command.
+Now your profile may have the necessary path setup the run this command that was solved by including
+        ENTRYPOINT [ "/bin/bash", "-lc" ]

 7. Serverless
     - Write a AWS Lambda function to email you a list of all the Quotes in the DynamoDB table every night.
 Implement least privilage security for the Lambda role.
 (Hint: Lambda using Python 3, boto3, Amazon SES, and scheduled with AWS Cloudwatch)